strapi/strapi/docs/v3.x/plugins/upload.md

 - `source` (optional): The name of the plugin where the model is located.
 - `field`: The field of the entry which the file(s) will be precisely linked to.

+note: please note that you need to append a formdata called 'source' with value 'users-permissions' in order to upload pictures to the internal user collection type.

 ### Examples

 The `Restaurant` model attributes: